 A quality SUV tent coupled with camping essentials can make outdoor excursions an enjoyable experience.
 Once you’ve set up your SUV for camping mode, there’s only one more thing left to do: figure out where to go!

-For RV-safe routes to any camping destination, use the online planning tool RV Trip Wizard.
-Plus, read reviews on different campsites on Campground Reviews to narrow down your options and find the best stop for you and your traveling crew in your decked-out SUV camper.
+For RV-safe routes to any camping destination, use the online planning tool RV LIFE Trip Wizard.
+Plus, read reviews on different campsites on RV LIFE Campgrounds to narrow down your options and find the best stop for you and your traveling crew in your decked-out SUV camper.

 See also: The Dirty Truth Of SUV Camping